Vincenzo-Miracula/datasciencecoursera/Getting And Cleaning Data/Projects/README.md

 **The Raw Data**

-The raw data used in this project and it's full description can be found here.
+The raw data used in this project and it's full description can be found here:(http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).